 - Go back under the tub.
 Push the rubber seal, followed by the retaining nut, onto the tailpiece of the drain fitting.
 Screw on the nut until the fitting is tight.
 If the drain fitting spins instead of tightening, you may need a second set of hands to help hold it in place from above the tub while you tighten it from underneath.
 You can also use the tub drain wrench to hold the drain fitting in place as you tighten the retaining nut.

 - Install the rest of the tub drain pieces onto the new drain fitting.
-The fittings required may vary but often includes using a 1 1/2-inch female adapter that is screwed onto the drain tailpiece, using plumber's tape on the threads for a watertight seal.
+The fittings required may vary but often include using a 1 1/2-inch female adapter that is screwed onto the drain tailpiece, using plumber's tape on the threads for a watertight seal.
 You may need additional pipes and fittings to complete the connection.
 Whenever possible, use trap and pipe pieces that are all the same diameter to help the tub drain faster.
 Finally, tighten the trap nut.

 - Have a helper fill up the tub and drain it while you watch for leaks from below.